Feminism in Japan: World War II

 According to oral history studied by Thomas R.H.
 Havens, traditional paternalistic norms proved a barrier when the government wanted to exploit woman power more fully for the war effort.
 Compulsory employment in munitions factories was possible for unmarried women, but social norms prevented married women from doing that sort of work, in sharp contrast to Russia, Britain, Germany and the United States.
 The absence of so many young men dramatically disrupted long-standing patterns of marriage, fertility, and family life.
 Severe shortages of ordinary items, including food and housing, were far more oppressive than governmental propaganda efforts.
-Japanese women obediently followed orders, and there were no serious disruptions such as rioting over food shortages.
+Japanese women nonetheless obediently followed orders, and there were no serious disruptions such as rioting over food shortages.
 Forced prostitution for the benefit of Japanese soldiers created the "comfort women" program that proved highly embarrassing to Japan for decades after the war.
 Non-Japanese women from colonies such as Korea and Formosa were especially vulnerable.

 Beginning in the late 20th century cultural historians turned their attention to the role of women in wartime, especially the Second World War.
 Sources often used include magazines published—by men—for female readers.
 Typically fictional and nonfictional stories focused on social roles as mothers and wives, especially in dealing with hardships of housing and food supplies, and financial concerns in the absence of menfolk at war.
 Problems of fashion wartime were a high priority in such magazines in all major countries.
 Historians report that the Japanese textile and fashion industries were highly successful in adapting to wartime shortages and propaganda needs.
-Magazines for teenage girls emphasized they must follow patriotic demands that compelled them to give up their adolescent freedoms and transform themselves from "shōjo", which connotes adolescent playfulness, into "gunkoku shōjo" [girls of a military nation], with significant home front responsibilities.
-Evacuation of women and children from the major cities, out of fear of Allied bombing, was covered in detail to emphasize willingness to sacrifice for patriotism portrayed through fiction, news articles and photographs.
+Magazines for teenage girls emphasized they must follow nationalistic demands that compelled them to give up their adolescent freedoms and transform themselves from "shōjo", which connotes adolescent playfulness, into "gunkoku shōjo" [girls of a military nation], with significant home front responsibilities.
+Evacuation of women and children from major cities, due to Allied air raids on Japan, was covered in detail to emphasize willingness to sacrifice for patriotism portrayed through fiction, news articles and photographs.
 The government controlled all the media, and supervise the popular magazines so their Content would strategically spread the government's goals and propaganda.